marcosviniciusjau/grande-ideia-networking/README.md

 # Grande Ideia Networking
-ande Ideia Networking is a website that allows users to create, update, and delete events.
+Gande Ideia Networking is a website that allows users to create, update, and delete events.
 The website is built with the Laravel framework.

-#Technical Features
+# Technical Features

 The website uses the following technical features to implement the event management functionality: